• Skip to primary navigation

 Yes, you do, but there’s a catch.

-In order to get your baggage allowance and priority boarding on United Airlines, you need to purchase the ticket with your United credit card and provide your United MileagePlus number when booking.
+In order to get your baggage allowance and priority boarding on United Airlines, you need to purchase the ticket with your United credit card AND provide your United MileagePlus number when booking.

 The eligible United cards are the:

-The eligible United credit cards will allow you to bring a full size carry on and give you a free checked bag for you and one companion.
+The eligible United credit cards will allow you to bring a full-size carry-on and give you a free checked bag for you and one companion.

 Baggage allowance United Basic Economy